 National guidance states that everyone has to pay something towards their stay.
 How much that is will depend on your personal circumstances and we'll look at your finances with you, to help work this out.

 What if I'm only going in for a short stay?

-If your stay is not expected to last for more than 28 days, there's a fixed weekly charge, depending on your age.
+If your stay is temporary there is a fixed weekly charge, depending on your age.